Infermeno/STARVE-FREE-READER-WRITERS-Problem/README.md

 ```

 ### Reader
-Following is the code for reader in classical solution.
+Reader code for classical solution is as follows:

 ```cpp
 wait(mutex);